intel-analytics/ipex-llm/ppml/kms-client/README.md

     $DOCKER_IMAGE bash
 ```

 Pay attention to the variables and set them to correct values according to your operating environment.
+As for data, we use [iris.csv](https://www.kaggle.com/saurabh00007/iriscsv).
+All the files put at `$DATA_PATH` will be mounted to `/ppml/trusted-big-data-ml/data/kms-example`, encrypted and decrypted automatically later.

 ## 3. Run The End-to-end Example